-Dr. Hu serves as the Executive Editor of China Accounting and Finance Review (CAFR).
+Dr. Hu serves as the Executive Editor of China Accounting and Finance Review (CAFR), and a Special Issue Guest Editor for Journal of Corporate Finance (JCF).
 He has published his research widely in academic journals, practitioner journals, and books, including Review of Financial Studies, Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Journal of Corporate Finance, Journal of Financial Markets, Journal of Financial Intermediation, Journal of Accounting, Auditing and Finance, Journal of Business Finance and Accounting, Journal of Financial Research, Financial Analyst Journal, and a book chapter published by Brookings Institution.

 Prior to joining PolyU, Dr. Hu was an Associate Professor of Finance at Babson College.
 During sabbatical from Babson, Dr. Hu served as an expert for securities fraud class-action litigation cases involving Chinese Reverse Merger companies delisted from U.S. markets.
 Before pursuing an academic career, Dr. Hu worked as a Quantitative Trade Analyst at Fidelity Management & Research Company's Global Equity Trading group.
 He holds a Ph.D. in Finance from Boston College and a B.E. in System Engineering from Tianjin University.
 He is a CFA charter holder.

-“Can Transient Institutions Correctly Interpret Small Negative Earnings Surprises in the Absence of Access to Management’s Private Information?” with Bin Ke and Yong Yu, Journal of Accounting, Auditing and Finance 33, 2018, 3-33 (Lead Article followed by a discussion).
+“Can Transient Institutions Correctly Interpret Small Negative Earnings Surprises in the Absence of Access to Management’s Private Information?” with Bin Ke and Yong Yu, Journal of Accounting, Auditing and Finance 33, 2018, 3-33 (Lead Article).